krisnac/google-code-challenge/src edited/src-readme.txt

-print("This folder contains SRC files from the Python version of the Google Code Challenge")
+This folder contains SRC files from the Python version of the Google Code Challenge